devongarde/ssc/README.txt

 To build & run:
-1. Set the environment variable SSCPATH to point to the ssc root directory (the one containing recipe)
-2. If need be download, build and install ICU 63_1 or better (perhaps from icu-project.org)
-3. Set the environment variable ICUPATH to point to the ICU home directory
-4. If need be download, build and install boost 1.67 or better (perhaps from boost.org)
-5. Set the environment variable BOOST to point to the BOOST home directory
-6. If necessary, download and install Microsoft's GSL library
-7. Set the environment variable GSL_ROOT to point to the GSL home directory
-8. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
-9. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2017/2019 under Windows
-10. If need be, download, build and install curl (perhaps from curl.haxx.se)
+1. Follow the build instructions in build.txt
-11. Gleefully run ssc.
-It will not work if you are insufficiently gleeful.
+2. Gleefully run ssc.
+It will misbehave if you are insufficiently gleeful.